Page Menu

 RNAi in the Skin

-The Tang Lab at the University of Massachusetts Chan Medical School is dedicated to innovating next-generation oligonucleotide-based therapeutics for unmet dermatological needs.
+The Tang Lab at UMass Chan Medical School is dedicated to innovating next-generation oligonucleotides to address unmet dermatological needs.

-At UMass Chan, we are pioneering RNAi-based technologies for clinical applications in dermatology.
-Our recent collaborative efforts (Tang et al., 2023) between the Department of Dermatology and the RNA Therapeutics Institute have led to the siRNA drug targeting JAK1 entering clinical trials for the treatment of the autoimmune skin disease alopecia areata.
+At UMass Chan, we are pioneering oligonucleotide-based technologies for clinical applications in dermatology.
+Our recent collaborative efforts (Tang, et al. Nat.
+Comm.
+2023) between the Department of Dermatology and the RNA Therapeutics Institute have led to the siRNA drug targeting JAK1 entering clinical trials for the treatment of the autoimmune skin disease alopecia areata.

-Our mission is to bring rationally developed oligonucleotide-based therapeutics to millions of patients affected by dermatological diseases.
+Our mission is to bring rationally developed oligonucleotides to millions of patients affected by dermatological diseases.
 We believe that our expertise at UMass Chan places us at the forefront of making this vision a reality.

 Lab members